bakgaard/Stories/AdrexTheEngineer/TheMeeting.md

 "But I made them!"
 Adrex injected.
 "I came up with them!"

-"You came up with nothing, mr. Scalenduur", Percival countered.
+"You came up with nothing, Mr. Scalenduur", Percival countered.
 "You might have made your own tweaks and modifications, but I most certainly guarantee you, you did not invent this monstrosity!"

 He raised Adrex' gun which he held over its barrel and trigger - Adrex knew it was empty for bullet, and the Lord of Whitestone properly did too. <!-- A bit vague -->